top of page

 Why 'Wait and See' is the Worst Advice for Dyslexic Children

-As an Orton-Gillingham tutor and mom of two dyslexic boys, here's why those three words break my heart.
+As an Orton-Gillingham tutor and mom of two dyslexic boys, here's why those three words break my heart: "Let's just wait and see how they progress."

-"Let's just wait and see how they progress."
-You've heard these words if you're worried about your child's reading.
+You've likely heard these words if you're worried about your child's reading.
 Maybe from a teacher.
-Maybe from family.
-Maybe from a doctor.
-You walked away feeling confused.
+Perhaps from family or even a doctor.
+You walk away feeling confused.
 Should you wait?
-Is your worry real?
+Is your worry valid?

 Let me be clear: